jweiland-net/maps2/Documentation/AdministratorManual/GoogleApiKeys/Index.rst

 #.
 Open `Google Console <https://console.developers.google.com/>`_.

 #.
-Create a new project at the upper right of the console.
+Create a new project at the upper left of the console.

 .. figure:: /Images/GoogleApiKeys/google-create-project.jpg
    :width: 500px